Valomnia/Valomnia-Mulesoft/README.md

 2.Drop a HTTP connector, after that drop the  Valomnia Connector, add a new Global configuration.

-3.enter your Valomnia Username and Valomnia Password and  Valomnia API BaseUrl
+3.enter your Valomnia Username and Valomnia Password and  Valomnia API BaseUrl.

-.

 4.click in Test Connectivity, if everything is OK, Anypoint Studio will show you that the Test Connection was successfull.

 # Reporting Issues